-Aung San Suu Kyi in the Hague for Rohingya genocide showdown | DW | 10.12.2019
+Aung San Suu Kyi in The Hague for Rohingya genocide showdown | DW | 10.12.2019

 What is genocide?

-The 1948 act, signed into international law after the Nazi holocaust, defines genocide as committing any of the following against a national, ethnical, racial or religious group:
+The 1948 act, signed into international law after the Nazi Holocaust, defines genocide as committing any of the following against a national, ethnic, racial or religious group:

 - Killing members of the group;